On some exact solutions of heavenly equations in four dimensions: Conclusions

-We tried to keep the generality of the functions including in the ansatz, as it was possible, too.\\ To sum up, we have found some new classes of exact, non-invariant solutions of each of all above mentioned equations and we have established also the criterion for the non-invariance of the solutions, belonging to these classes.
-Thus, this criterion determines also, when the classes of metrics, generated by the classes of solutions, found by us in this paper, do not possess Killing vector.
-Hence, if this criterion is satisfied, then, these classes of solutions determine the new classes of heavenly metrics without Killing vectors.
-Moreover, it can be said that the decomposition method, applied in this paper, although it is not general method, it can offer sometimes more easy way of finding of exact solutions of some nonlinear partial differential equations, like heavenly equations, in comparison with other exact methods. \\ In some cases, this method can give a possibility of finding classes of exact solutions of given nonlinear PDE, by applying this method directly to the equation, without the necessity of linearization of this PDE.
-A good example can be here the hyperbolic complex Monge-Amp$\grave{e}$re equation.
-In contrast with the procedure used in \cite{malykh2004}, we have found the classes of exact, non-invariant solutions of this mentioned equation, by applying decomposition method, without linearization of this equation.
-Of course, to reach this aim, solving of the system of nonlinear algebraic equations was necessary.
-The decomposition method can be applied also to the non-homogeneous nonlinear partial differential equations, in which the non-homogenity is caused by the presence of some free constant term.
-In this paper, one such equations has been solved by this method: elliptic complex Monge-Amp$\grave{e}$re equation.\\ Of course, the solutions (mentioned above) of the equations investigated in this paper, are not first found functionally invariant solutions of these equations.
-Actually, some functionally invariant solution was found to the equations: elliptic complex Monge-Amp$\grave{e}$re, in \cite{malykh2011} (the form of this solution is given by (\ref{malykhSIGMA})), second heavenly and hyperbolic complex Monge-Amp$\grave{e}$re equation, in \cite{dun_mason} and \cite{malykh2007}, correspondingly and hyperbolic complex Monge-Amp$\grave{e}$re equation, in \cite{malykh2004} (for the last case, the form of these solutions is given by (\ref{rozw_f_eksp_monge_ampere})).
-However, they possess different forms, than the solutions of the corresponding equations, presented in the section 4 of this current paper.
+Moreover, although there are several methods of solving of nonlinear partial differential equations \cite{Kudryashow}, \cite{Meleshko}, \cite{Olver}, \cite{PolyaninZaitsev}, \cite{Rubina}, and the decomposition method, applied in this paper, is not general method, one can say that this method can offer sometimes more easy way of finding of exact solutions of some nonlinear partial differential equations, like heavenly equations, in comparison with other exact methods. \\ In some cases, this method can give a possibility of finding classes of exact solutions of given nonlinear PDE, by applying this method directly to the equation, without the necessity of linearization of this PDE.
+A good example can be here \\ Of course, mentioned above solutions, of the equations investigated in this paper, are not first found functionally invariant solutions of these equations.
+Actually, some functionally invariant solutions were found to the equations: second heavenly in \cite{dun_mason} .
+However, they possess different form, than the solutions presented in the section 4 of the current paper.\\ It is easy to check that the functionally-invariant solutions found in the current paper for the second heavenly equation, have more general functional form than the multikink solutions found in \cite{wazwaz}.